Let's Join Joanie

 Let's Join Joanie is an unaired TV pilot produced in 1950 at CBS Columbia Square in Hollywood as a proposed live weekly (or bi-weekly) series, based on their radio show Leave It To Joan.
-Today, it is best remembered for its star, Joan Davis, who would later star in the popular 1952-1955 sitcom I Married Joan.
+Its star, Joan Davis, would later star in the popular 1952-1955 sitcom I Married Joan.

 Episode status

 The pilot is currently in the public domain.
 It was released on Region 1 DVD by Alpha Video on January 29, 2008.